 Continue to turn slowly to your left until the illuminated portion of the Moon you can see, is exactly half lit.
+Your alignment should match one of the numbered positions in the diagram at the start of this section.
 This phase is called first quarter.